In test of loyalties, former Virginia Tech coach Frank Beamer wears South Carolina black for son

 Just as Brent Pry predicted.

-Former longtime Virginia Tech coach Frank Beamer showed up for the Hokies' season opener on Sunday against South Carolina, which is coached by son Shane Beamer, wearing Gamecocks black.
+Virginia Tech coaching great Frank Beamer showed up for the Hokies' season-opening 24-11 loss to South Carolina, which is coached by son Shane Beamer, wearing Gamecocks black.

 Pry, the current Virginia Tech coach, knew the elder Beamer would have to support his son.